ANANTH-SWAMY/redis-from-scratch/README.md

 - HEXISTS

 ## Persistence
-At the moment, persistence isn't implemented.
+Persistence isn't implemented at the moment.